Pigmice2733/peregrine-backend/README.md

 > **NOTE**: These instructions assume that you already have Docker installed.
 If you do not, you can get more info at [dockers's install guide](https://docs.docker.com/install/).

+> **TIP**: If you get an error similar to `got error: opening config: open etc/config.docker.yaml: permission denied`, you may need to run the following command to set selinux to permissive mode: `sudo setenforce 0`.

 You can run peregrine-backend in docker for development.
 While it's a bit slower, it can allow you to get started in just one command.
 From the base application directory:

     docker-compose up

 The application will rebuild and restart on changes of any \*.go file.
 If you want to run new migrations or clear your database, you can do Ctrl+C to kill docker-compose and restart it with the above command.
+By default it will run the server on port 8080.

 # Without Docker (development)